 Step 1: Choose Your Blog Name

-It may sound silly, but picking a name for your blog can be challenging.
-Of course, if you’re creating a branded blog and simply using your association’s name, then this won’t be an issue.
+Picking a name for your blog can be challenging.
+Of course if you’re creating a branded blog and simply using your association’s name, then this won’t be an issue.
 However, if you’re looking to create a special blog name, you may want to choose something that speaks to your mission and message.
 Try something short, catchy, and consistent with what you do as a group.
 It’s a good idea to consider what keywords you’d like to be associated with as well.
 You could potentially work your top keyword phrase into your blog name to help those using search engines find your blog.

 If you really can’t come up with a solid blog name, try using a blog name generator.
 There are several available that can even give you a list of open domains, like Themeisle.
 All you have to do is type in a keyword, and the name generator provides you with a list of suggested options.